 See Westridge Map – Single family residences on Westridge Drive and Vista Drive

 Residential parking permit is for residents whose houses front or access the streets with the “No Parking 8:00 a.m. – 4:00 p.m.” restriction.
 The permit exempts vehicles from that restriction.
 Residents may obtain a maximum of 4 permanent parking permits plus 2 guest permits.

 There is no fee for residential parking permits.
-Applications for parking permits can be downloaded above or picked up at City Hall during normal business hours.
+Applications for parking permits can be downloaded above.
 To obtain a residential parking permit supporting documentation is required to prove residency at the address.
 All permits require proof of vehicle ownership.
-Completed applications and supporting documentation may be mailed to City Hall, 11930 Cyrus Way, Mukilteo, WA 98275 or delivered in person during normal business hours.
+Completed applications and supporting documentation may be mailed to City Hall, 11930 Cyrus Way, Mukilteo, WA 98275 or by email.

 If you have questions please contact the Permit Center at (425) 263-8000 or by email.